sjsu-cs133-f25/team5-climatechange-trends/README.md

 2. Download this file
 3. Open it in a browser

+### How to run 05_predictive_model.ipynb
+1. Navigate to the notebooks file
+2. Click on 05_predictive_model.ipynb
+3. Click button that says “Open in Colab”
+4. Copy to drive and run

 #### note: the dataset should automatically load once you run the colab notebooks